 Note: This post contains affiliate links.
 Please see disclosure for details.

 As I’ve learned from previous experience, it is always important to be prepared for a hike.
 It is hard to know how difficult a hike will be as everyone’s assessment of difficulty level can vary.
 You should always bring water and a few snacks just in case.
 And in warmer locations, I recommend freezing the water so that it will stay cold.
-In St. Martin, we bought sparkling water and the freezing trick worked well.
+So when we were hiking in St. Martin, we bought sparkling water and the freezing trick worked well.
 Also, I would recommend starting your hike as early as possible, as it will get warmer the later you go.

-If your hike goes to a beach, like the one we did, you should also bring a towel or something to brush off the sand.
-Men can easily hike in a t-shirt and bathing suit (swimming trunks for our UK readers), but for women it may be more comfortable to wear a sports bra.
+If your hike goes to a beach, like the hiking in St. Martin we did, you should also bring a towel or something to brush off the sand.
+Men can easily hike in a t-shirt and bathing suit (swimming trunks for our UK readers), but for women, it may be more comfortable to wear a sports bra.
 This can double as a bathing suit depending on how badly you want to get in the water.
 Depending on your skin sensitivity, you should take into consideration the possibility you could chafe when hiking after a swim.

 It is also important to wear proper footwear – not flip-flops or barefoot (yes I have seen this) – to help prevent injury.
 I usually hike in sneakers but if you have hiking boots that is even better.
 It should go without saying that you should also bring your cell phone/camera.
 It is also important to have a hiking partner, just in case something happens, to keep you company, help you carry stuff, and of course take pictures of you.
 Lastly, the best way to carry supplies is in a backpack, so that you have your hands free and you will not be off balance by carrying weight on one side.
 Additionally, if you are going through an area with a narrow path, the backpack can sit snugly up against your body.